mozilla-spidermonkey/jsparagus/js-quirks.md

 engine sees a `function`, it switches to a high-speed parsing mode (which I will call “Beast Mode”) that just skims the function and checks for syntax errors.
 Beast Mode does not compile the code.
-Beast Mode doesn't even create AST nodes.
+Beast Mode doesn’t even create AST nodes.
 All that will be done later, on demand, the first time the function is called.

 The point is to get through parsing *fast*, so that the script can start